metabase/metabase/docs/operations-guide/environment-variables.md

 Maximum number of connections to the data source databases.
 The maximum is for each database setup in Admin Panel > Databases, not a total for all databases.

-Change this to a higher value, if you notice that regular usage consumes close to or all connections.
-When all connections are in use, then Metabase will be slower to return results for queries, since it would have to wait for an available connection before processing the next query in the queue.
+Change this to a higher value if you notice that regular usage consumes all or close to all connections.
+When all connections are in use then Metabase will be slower to return results for queries, since it would have to wait for an available connection before processing the next query in the queue.

 See [MB_APPLICATION_DB_MAX_CONNECTION_POOL_SIZE](#MB_APPLICATION_DB_MAX_CONNECTION_POOL_SIZE) for setting maximum connections to the Metabase application database.